skaleosd/cs400-X-Team-69/x_team_rules.md

 2. How will we will track progress (and follow-up) on completion of tasks

+Uploading code to github with comments, also send comments to everyone via email.

 3. How will will communicate difficulties with a task assigned to us